ELSA - Emotional Literacy Support Assistants

-With schools returning 8th March, your children may be excited, happy, sad, worried, apprehensive (or more likely, a mixture of all these emotions!)
-During this transition back to school, you may find that your child needs a little extra emotional support so, in this section, I will be including as much support, resources and advice as I can.
+Since returning to school, your child/ren may be excited, happy, sad, worried, apprehensive (or more likely, a mixture of all these emotions!)
+During this transition back to normality, you may find that your child needs a little extra emotional support so, in this section, I will be including as much support, resources and advice as I can.

 TV presenters Ant & Dec have teamed up with the NSPCC to host an assembly this morning (23/2) - their focus will be on children's mental wellbeing

 This March calendar ‘together again’ is themed on everyone being together again at school.
 Each day has an activity linked to friendship, social skills and community.
 PowerPoint Presentation (elsa-support.co.uk)

 People who are grateful tend to be happier and healthier.
 Being grateful can help people cope with stress.
 This is such a simple and quick thing to do each day.
 This is a fantastic exercise to get into each day to help improve mood and happiness.
 It is suitable for anyone to do.
 You might want to do it too!
 It is short and simple gratitude practice.
 It is best to do this at the end of the day or for children perhaps after school or before bed.

 There are several sheets that can be used according to the child’s needs.
 Reflect on your day.
 What went well?
 What was good about today?
 It can be the tiniest thing.